learn-co-curriculum/react-forms/README.md

 ```

 In this case, our entire state object is just the controlled form data, so we
-send the entire object around wherever it needs to go.
+can send the entire object around wherever it needs to go.
 Not only that, if we
-expanded our form to have _20_ controlled inputs, `handleSubmit` doesn't change.
+expanded our form to have _20_ controlled inputs, this `handleSubmit` doesn't
-It just send all _20_ state values wherever we need them to go on submission.
+change.
+It just sends all _20_ state values wherever we need them to go upon
+submission.

 **Note:** Most often, submitting a form would involve sending a request to a server
 somewhere online.
 We won't get into async React just yet.